jsmidt/QuantPy/README.md

 Any and all contributions for the project are welcome whether they be feature requests, bug reports, contributions to documentation, or patches for new features, bug fixes of other improvements.
-Just downloading the code and providing feedback is extremely useful.
+Just downloading the code and providing feedback is also extremely useful.
 Thanks in advance.

 How To Install.